ICB-DCM/PESTO/README.md

 # PESTO - Parameter EStimation TOolbox

 PESTO is a widely applicable and highly customizable toolbox for parameter estimation in MathWorks MATLAB.
 It offers state-of-the art algorithms for optimization and uncertainty analysis, which work in a very generic manner, treating the objective function as a black box.
 Hence, PESTO can be used for any parameter estimation problem, which provides an objective function in MATLAB.
+PESTO has been used in various computational biology [research projects](https://github.com/ICB-DCM/PESTO/wiki#references).

 PESTO features include:
 * Multistart optimization